Blessing1-bit/digitaltransformations/README.md

 with more advanced technological capabilities.
 - **Process optimization:** The company could focus on streamlining and optimizing their business processes to improve efficiency, even within the constraints of their current system
-- **New Software Implementation:** A company wide implementation of a new technology tool that can help the different departments become more productive and efficient (after the existing policy has been modified or cancelled)
+- **New Software Implementation:** A company wide implementation of a new technology software can help the different departments become more productive and efficient (after the existing policy has been modified or cancelled)

-However, implementing a new modern integrated software solution was considered a more suitable option because it provides access to real time consistent data accross the systema, it has mobile compatilbility, as well as low cost of maintenance which solves Mc vernan currrent challenges.
+However, implementing a new modern integrated software solution was considered a more suitable option because it provides access to real time consistent data accross the systema, it also has mobile compatilbility as well as low cost of maintenance which solves Mc vernan currrent challenges.

 <h2>2.7 Test Plan</h2>

+This is one of the test case that was developed to test the online order processing by the customer service representative.
 - **Test ID:** TC-01
 - **Module:** Online Order Processing by Customer Service Rep
 - **User Story ID:** US-O1
 - **Test Scenario:** Test that the Customer Service Rep is able to process order online
-- **Test Case:**  Test that I am logged in with a valid url as a customer service rep in the online order processing when I
+- **Test Case:**  Test that I am logged in with a valid url as a customer service rep on the online order processing, I am able to process customer order.
 -  **Pre-Conditions:**  1.
 The customer service rep is logged into the online order processsing.<br> 2.
 The system is up and running
 -  **Test Steps:** 1.
 Login to the online order processing system as a Customer Service rep<br> 2.
 Navigate to the "New Order" section<br> 3.
 Enter or select the customer information (e.g., name, contact details, shipping address)<br> 4.
 Search for and select one or more products as required<br> 5.
 Enter the quantity for one or more products as required<br> 6.
 Add the products to the order<br> 7.
 Review the order summary, including products, quantities, and total price<br> 8.
 Select a shipping or delivery method<br> 9.
 Process the payment (using a test payment method)<br> 10.
 Submit the order (note the time taken to complete the entire process)<br> 11.
 Verify that an order confirmation is generated<br> 12.
 Check that the order appears in the "Recent Orders" list<br> 13.
 Logout of the system| customer information (e.g., name, contact details, shipping address).
 -  **Expected Result:**
 -  **Actual Result:**